nellilicht/oracle/README.md

 ## Running the program (from Command line) ##

-1. Navigate to folder, where pom.xml is located.
+Navigate to folder, where pom.xml is located

     * **mvn compile**
     * **(optional) mvn test**